blankworker1/FEEDBACK_ZONE/README.md

 ### 5. Deploy to GitHub Pages

-1. Push all four files to a GitHub repository
+1. Push all six files to a GitHub repository
 2. Go to **Settings → Pages → Source → Deploy from branch → main → / (root)**
 3. Your app will be live at `https://yourusername.github.io/your-repo-name`

 ---

-### 6. Generate poster QR codes
+### 6. Print the posters

+`poster.html` is a print-ready A3 template with a live editor built in.
+Open it in any browser to customise and print.

+**Editing for each location:**

+Open `poster.html` in a browser.
+Use the editor panel at the top to update:
+- **Headline** — the large display text
+- **Provocation** — the line that stops someone in the street
+- **Call to action** — the instruction beneath the QR code
+- **Location tag** — appears top-right (e.g. *North Quarter*)
+- **URL** — shown beneath the QR box

+Changes update the poster preview in real time.

+**Adding the QR code:**

-Each physical poster gets its own URL with a location identifier:
+Each poster needs its own QR code pointing to a unique URL with a location identifier:

 ```
 https://yourusername.github.io/feedback-zone/?poster=city-centre